mfornace/nupack-docs-dev/sources/design.md

 !!! note
     Note that a bonus applied to the complex free energy is equivalent to the same bonus applied to every secondary structrue in the complex ensemble.
 The bonus will alter the free energy of the complex in solution, but will not alter the equilibrium pair probabilities within the complex ensemble.

-!!! warning
-    Note to Mark: the bonus will change the MFE free energy.
 ---
 ## Specify a target tube
 A `TargetTube` is specified as a tube name (keyword `name`) and a set of on-target complexes each with a target concentration (keyword `targets`; units of `M`).
 Off-target complexes can be specified in any of three ways: 1) combinatorially using keyword `max_size` to automatically generate the set of all complexes up to a specified number of strands (default: `max_size=1`); 2) using keyword `include` to include an explicitly specified set of complexes (default: `None`); 3) using keyword `exclude` to exclude an explicitly specified set of complexes (default: `None`):